pylaligand/dart-sqlite/CONTRIBUTING.md

 1. fork the repository;
 2. make changes in your fork;
+3. format your changed files with `make format`;
-3. send a Pull Request;
+4. send a Pull Request;
-4. profit.
+5. profit.